bitten-cookie/hourglass/README.md

 ### As a CMake submodule

 ### Installing in the system
+*Todo*: Complete CMake install process

 ### As a Conan package
-*Todo*.
-A PR would be appreciated.
+*Todo*: A PR would be appreciated.

 ## More usages example